strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 `metrics` and `logging` field were also changed as well.
 For metrics configuration you should use `metricsConfig` in `spec.kafka` to reference name of config map with metrics configuration in `valueFrom` field.
 Same for `logging`, but field name remains same.
-In additional some old unused fields like `tlsSidecar` were removed as well.
+In addition, some old unused fields like `tlsSidecar` were removed as well.
 All changes in fields are described in our [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#proc-upgrade-cli-tool-files-str).
 You can also see the deprecated field in CR status as warnings.